Package 'duet'

 Description

 This function applies different smoothing techniques to time series data for the selected columns (keypoints), including moving average, Kalman-Ziegler Adaptive (KZA), Savitzky-Golay filter, and Butterworth filter.
-It can optionally plot the smoothed data alongside the original data, with faceting based on the person and keypoint columns.
+It can optionally plot the smoothed data alongside the original data, with faceting based on the 'person' and 'keypoint' columns.

 Arguments